deckhouse/yandex-cloud-controller-manager/README.md

 * `yandex.cpi.flant.com/listener-subnet-id` – default SubnetID to use for Listeners in created NetworkLoadBalancers.
 NetworkLoadBalancers will be INTERNAL.
 * `yandex.cpi.flant.com/listener-address-ipv4` – select pre-defined IPv4 address.
 Works both on internal and external NetworkLoadBalancers.
 * `yandex.cpi.flant.com/loadbalancer-external` – override `YANDEX_CLOUD_DEFAULT_LB_LISTENER_SUBNET_ID` per-service.
+* `yandex.cpi.flant.com/target-group-name-prefix` - set target group for LB to target group with name `yandex.cpi.flant.com/target-group-name-prefix` annotation value + yandex cluster name + `YANDEX_CLOUD_DEFAULT_LB_TARGET_GROUP_NETWORK_ID`.

 ##### Node annotations

-* `yandex.cpi.flant.com/target-group` - set node to the non-default target group add this annotation to the node.
-Yandex CCM creates new target groups with name `yandex.cpi.flant.com/target-group` annotation value + network id of instance interfaces.
+* `yandex.cpi.flant.com/target-group-name-prefix` - set node to the non-default target group add this annotation to the node.
+Yandex CCM creates new target groups with name `yandex.cpi.flant.com/target-group-name-prefix` annotation value + yandex cluster name + network id of instance interfaces.

 ## Warning

 1. If masters are created with their own target groups, then you need to attach the `node.kubernetes.io/exclude-from-external-load-balancers: ""` label on them so that the controller does not try to add the master to a new target group for balancers